bryandioncellona/bryandioncellona/README.md

 # 👋 Hi there!
 I'm Bryan Dion Cellona

-🎓 I'm a freshman at **Far Eastern University - Manila**, currently pursuing a **Bachelor of Science in Applied Mathematics**.
+🎓 I'm a freshman at **Far Eastern University - Manila** currently pursuing a **Bachelor of Science in Applied Mathematics**.
 Passionate about math, problem-solving and using data to understand and shape the world around us.

 ---